Mom, boyfriend charged in teen girl dismemberment death

 NEWTOWN, Pa.
-(AP) — A Pennsylvania woman whose dismembered 14-year-old daughter’s remains were found in the woods last fall has been charged along with her boyfriend with killing the girl in what officials are calling a “rape-murder fantasy” the couple shared.
+(AP) — A Pennsylvania woman whose dismembered 14-year-old daughter’s remains were found in the woods last fall has been charged along with her boyfriend with killing the girl in what officials are calling a “rape-murder fantasy” the couple shared, a prosecutor said Sunday.

-Sara Packer and Jacob Sullivan face nearly two dozen charges including criminal homicide, rape and abuse of a corpse.
-Jacob Sullivan was arraigned early Sunday; Packer is awaiting arraignment.
+“The hours and the days leading up to her murder were probably the most horrible and traumatic that any person should ever have had to experience,” said Bucks County District Attorney Matthew.

-As Sullivan was taken into court Sunday, he told reporters he was sorry for what he did to Grace Packer.
-Grace was the adopted daughter of Packer.
+Sara Packer and Jacob Sullivan face nearly two dozen charges including criminal homicide, rape, kidnapping and abuse of a corpse over the July death of Grace, according to online court documents.

-Officials say Grace was beaten, raped, poisoned and left for dead in an attic in July.
-They say they couple stored Grace’s body there and dismembered it in October.
+Jacob Sullivan was arraigned early Sunday; 41-year-old Packer was to be arraigned Sunday afternoon.

 Most Read Stories